smol-ninja/dot-claude/context/mcp/MCP_Playwright.md

 - **Sequential**: Sequential plans test strategy → Playwright executes browser automation
 - **Magic**: Magic creates UI components → Playwright validates accessibility and behavior

+#### How to Use

+You may encounter a situation where the development port (e.g. 3000) is already in use because the user has manually started the development server.

+##### ❌ DO NOT:

+- Attempt to kill the existing process
+- Try to start a new server on a different port
+- Stop or restart the development server

+##### ✅ DO:

+- Proceed directly with Playwright testing
+- Navigate to `http://localhost:3000` (or whatever port the development server is running on) without starting any server

+##### Rationale

+The user may have intentionally started the development server themselves for debugging or monitoring purposes.
+Attempting to manage the server lifecycle can interfere with their workflow.

 #### Examples

 ```